Len42/Synth/modules/Filter2/README.md

 ### Features
 - Two separate multi-mode filters (low/high/band-pass)
 - _Not_ voltage controlled.
-Use your fingers! 👆
+Use your fingers! 👌
 - Frequency, resonance, and gain controls
 - Channel 1 input is normalled to channel 2

 ### Notes
-[TBD: notes - 2-pole state-variable, resonance, uses]
+This module has two 2-pole state-variable filters, switchable between lowpass, highpass, and bandpass.
+They can be used for for tone shaping, formant synthesis, or EQ.
+By making them manually adjustable but not voltage-controlled, I was able to fit two filters into a 10 HP module using through-hole components.
+I just need lots of filters!

+These filters do not self-oscillate at maximum resonance.

 PCB layouts are provided in KiCad and gerber formats.
 A PCB layout for a drilled front panel (with no labels) is also included.